thorlorick/react_grade_insight/pastings.md

 # RICK AI
 I've decided to coop RICK and make him a grade analysis AI that can read the database and then provide insights.
 The hardest part is going to be using a local model.
 Using inference(?) models gets pricey, so I'm hoping that the simple data structure will help.

+# Version 2 or 3 maybe....
+Rick AI did not work. trying to run a local model was just not feasible and using one online requires potential costs which I need to keep to zero.
+So, with that in mind, Claude and I decided to use pattern recognition and fuzzy logic to mimic AI. fuse.js to the rescue!!